 Finally Vic, Rob and Margaret hosted us into a design lab.
 Inviting people to put forward real projects that they were working on and that they wanted some help with.
 A template to help everyone think though the design principles was provided and we spent an hour in small groups developing the projects and asking some questions to help the project holders get clear on what they were trying to do.
 Some peer coaching followed, everyone moved to a new table and heard a quick summary, then the project holders turned their backs and listened in to the new groups response.
 Not being able to respond allowed some strong feedback to come forward.
 Finally the project holders returned to their groups and spent some time in summarising where they had got to and what their next steps were.
 Much appreciation for all the help and support.

-7 projects were called Grange Over Sands community fair share lunch - Help with gathering volunteers, donors, funders etc Intergenerational project in Kendal - Brining together older people to learn new stills, combat loneliness and improve mental health - how do i make this happen?
+7 projects were called Grange Over Sands community fair share lunch - Help with gathering volunteers, donors, funders etc Intergenerational project in Kendal - Bringing together older people to learn new stills, combat loneliness and improve mental health - how do I make this happen?
 The introduction of complementary therapies into Morecambe Bay NHS trust - who to approach, conversations, feasibility Drug Related Deaths Conversations about the future Whats the best way to bring a type 2 diabetes reversal course to South Lakeland ?

 Design for Wiser Action Harvests

-Check out - What are you leaving with and what's your next step you want to take ?
+Check out: What are you leaving with and what's your next step you want to take ?

 • Start dancing Use kindness and compassion Use smaller groups for more results Stay true to what I know works Value holding rather than filling • Love not judge Committed to make a difference Shut up and listen more Balance in life Allow self to do more Listen more speak less • Enjoy difference Overcome stuckness with what I learnt Energy and enthusiasm back in to group Acknowledge others moods Play at work • More conversations More confidence in my ability Slow down and listen Take new found confidence and make a difference • Keep trying to do things differently More comfortable with silence Re-join the world a bit Reflect on the 2 days, glad I came Use more of these teachings • Use the resources personally to continue this Participate more than facilitate Good conversations and properly listen